Mary-Kate and Ashley Olsen (born June 13, 1986, in Sherman Oaks, California) are twin American actors.

-- Kids Play Matchmaker: A rip-off of The Parent Trap called It Takes Two.
+- Kids Play Matchmaker: Happens in It Takes Two.

 - Lying Creator: ABC didn't want viewers to know that Michelle was played by twins, so they were credited as Mary Kate Ashley Olsen.
 But as the twins got older and the differences between them become more and more obvious, they were credited separately.

 - Making Use of the Twin: When they just played Michelle, they're both used in several dream scenes.
 Another episode has an identical-looking cousin visiting from Greece.

 - Missing Mom: The shows Full House and Two of a Kind as well as the movies It Takes Two and Billboard Dad have the Olsen Twins playing the daughter(s) of a widowed father.

 - Money, Dear Boy: Their mother nearly took them off Full House after the first season, not wanting them to miss out on having a normal childhood.
 When they were offered a higher salary, she allowed them to stay on.

 - Playing Against Type: As mentioned above, Ashley usually played the responsible twin to Mary-Kate's foolish twin—but, also as mentioned above, one of the only times this was switched up was in Winning London, as Mary-Kate plays Chloe, the serious and competitive overachiever, while Ashley plays her laidback and fun-loving sister, Riley.

 - Reality Subtext: Their typecasting in their tween years reflected that on Full House—Mary Kate would do the more comedic scenes while Ashley handled the more serious ones.

 - Runaway Bride: Their father in It Takes Two.
 He was marrying the Rich Bitch, so it's okay!
 They also make her suffer through a Humiliation Conga as she leaves the chapel.
 The Rich Bitch had badgered the guy into considerably moving up the wedding because she realized she had genuine competition.